 PC vs Mac

 PC vs Mac.
 How did I say either of these words in the same sentence without bursting into flames?
 (Cue the eerie sounds).
 Seriously this is a topic that has gone on for far too long.
-Remember a computer regardless of PC or Mac, they are tools, machines if you will to get a job done.
+Remember a computer regardless of PC or Mac, they are a tool, machine if you will get a job done.

 DAW software and the DAW hardware are tools to get a job done.
 To make a song to have some fun to create something that you want to sell or use for your own appreciation.
 Again these are tools, giving you the ability to get the audio, the final product out to your customer who are paying for it.
 Or even if it’s free.